stackgl/webgl-workshop/exercises/intro-clear-color/README.md

 Here we used the following new commands:

 ## `gl.clearColor(red, green, blue, alpha)`
-Sets the clear color to an rgba triple.
+Sets the clear color to an RGBA triple.
 The input arguments are floating point numbers between 0 and 1.

 ## `gl.clear(gl.COLOR_BUFFER_BIT)`
 This clears the color channel of the drawing buffer.
 It is possible to pass other values to this function, though we won't worry about this until later.